youhannasabry/covid-tracker/README.md

 To see better the UI changes of the map and the project I added the ability to log the temperature for any country.<br>
 If you'd like the location to be detected automatically, change automaticCountryDetection to true in client/config.js.

+## Displaying Patients

+Upon clicking on a country a list of patients will be rendered.